Top X Posts (formerly Tweets) for Food Allergy Awareness Week Starts

 Food Allergy Awareness Week is celebrated by promoting food safety throughout and the interconnectedness of these health issues in the United States.
 Food Allergy Awareness Week is generally observed in the month of May; though, the exact dates vary from year to year.

-Facts about Food Allergy Awareness Week
+Top 3 Facts for Food Allergy Awareness Week Starts in 2026

 There are about seven different types of allergies.
 The most common type of allergen is Shellfish, peanuts, and tree nuts.